amartya18x/personal_website/_posts/2023-09-26-ssl-theory-new.md

 spotlight: Spotlight Paper
 important: new
 ---
-Our paper on understanding the capabilities of semi-supervised learning was accepted as a spotlight paper in NeurIPS 2023.
-Paper to appear soon.
+Our paper on <a href="https://arxiv.org/abs/2311.18557">
+understanding the capabilities of semi-supervised learning </a> was accepted as a spotlight paper in <a href="https://neurips.cc"> NeurIPS 2023</a>.